Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Sideband-mediated Virtual Raman Interaction for Cavity Entanglement

 \section{Sideband-mediated Virtual Raman Interaction for Cavity Entanglement}

 As a demonstration of two-mode control in this cavity system, we extend the sideband approach to implement a two-mode entangling operation, realizing a beamsplitter interaction in the single-photon subspace of the two modes.
-Such interaction has previously been implemented using either a transmon~\cite{Gao2018, pfaff2017controlled} or a dedicated coupling element to enable three- or four-wave mixing between modes~\cite{PRXQuantum.4.020355, LuSchoelkopf2023}.
-In contrast to standard four-wave mixing with a fixed frequency transmon, we leverage the transmon’s $\ket{f}$ level to mediate the interaction.
+Such an interaction has previously been implemented using either a transmon~\cite{Gao2018, pfaff2017controlled} or a dedicated coupling element to enable three- or four-wave mixing between modes~\cite{PRXQuantum.4.020355, LuSchoelkopf2023}.
+In contrast to standard four-wave mixing with a fixed-frequency transmon, we leverage the transmon’s $\ket{f}$ level to mediate the interaction.
 By simultaneously driving the transmon at a detuning $\Delta$ from the $\ket{f0} \leftrightarrow \ket{g1}$ sideband transitions of both Alice and Bob, we activate a virtual-Raman-assisted beamsplitter (VRBS) interaction between the two modes, enabling coherent photon exchange and entanglement (see Fig.~\ref{fig3}(a)).
 Choosing $\Delta$ larger than the sideband rates suppresses direct population of the more lossy transmon $\ket{f}$ state during the interaction, albeit at the cost of a reduced conversion rate.
-Importantly, compared to the standard four-wave mixing protocol, our technique achieves a faster conversion rate for a given drive strength, with an enhancement factor of $|\alpha/\Delta|$, where $\alpha$ is the transmon anharmonicity (see Appendix~\ref{app:Raman_assisted}).
+Importantly, compared to the standard four-wave mixing protocol, our technique achieves a faster conversion rate for a given drive strength, with an enhancement factor of $|\alpha/\Delta|$, where $\alpha$ is the transmon anharmonicity (see Supplementary Section~IX).

-To estimate the fidelity of the entangling operation, we begin by measuring the evolution of the two modes under the VRBS interaction, with an initial single-photon Fock state in the Alice mode.
-After an evolution time of $t$, we turn off the VRBS interaction, and map the two-mode states in the single-photon subspace, specifically $\ket{10}$, $\ket{01}$, and the erasure state $\ket{00}$ (order: Alice $\otimes$ Bob), onto the transmon states $\ket{e}$, $\ket{f}$, and $\ket{g}$, respectively (see Appendix~\ref{app:cavity_mapping}).
-This allows us to monitor the evolution of the state populations as a function of time, which can be fitted to the theoretical model described in \cite{LuSchoelkopf2023},
+To estimate the fidelity of the entangling operation, we initialize a single-photon Fock state in the Alice mode and monitor the populations of the two-mode states $\ket{10}$, $\ket{01}$, and the erasure state $\ket{00}$ (ordered as Alice $\otimes$ Bob).
+These populations are measured by mapping cavity states onto distinct levels of the transmon (see Supplementary Section~XIII).
+The resulting population dynamics are well captured by a fit based on the theoretical model~\cite{LuSchoelkopf2023},

-where $g_\mathrm{BS}$ is the beamsplitter rate, with the corresponding beamsplitter time $\pi/(4g_\mathrm{BS})$.
-The effective decay and dephasing rate of the oscillation, $\kappa_1$ and $\kappa_\phi$, together determine the coherence-limited fidelity of the beamsplitter and the swap operations,